cjacker/opensource-toolchain-stm32/README.md

 * Debugger: OpenOCD/gdb
 * SDKs: Various
   - spl/stm32cube and libopencm3 in C
-  - stm32-rs and stm32-hal in rust
-  - gd32-rs in rust for GD32
+  - stm32-hal and stm32-rs in rust, gd32-rs (forked from stm32-hal) in rust for GD32
 * Flashing tool: ISP and OpenOCD.